bennyscetbun/jsongo/README.md

 ```
 ##### output:
 ```
-Is of Type: TypeMap
+Is of Type: NodeTypeMap
 A:
-        Is of Type: TypeMap
+        Is of Type: NodeTypeMap
         AA:
-                Is of Type: TypeMap
+                Is of Type: NodeTypeMap
                 AAA:
-                        Is of Type: TypeValue
+                        Is of Type: NodeTypeValue
                         Value of type: float64
                         42
         AB:
-                Is of Type: TypeArray
+                Is of Type: NodeTypeArray
                 [0]:
-                        Is of Type: TypeMap
+                        Is of Type: NodeTypeMap
                         static:
-                                Is of Type: TypeValue
+                                Is of Type: NodeTypeValue
                                 Value of type: string
                                 struct suck when you build json
                         over:
-                                Is of Type: TypeValue
+                                Is of Type: NodeTypeValue
                                 Value of type: float64
                                 9000
                 [1]:
-                        Is of Type: TypeValue
+                        Is of Type: NodeTypeValue
                         Value of type: string
                         Peace
 B:
-        Is of Type: TypeValue
+        Is of Type: NodeTypeValue
         Value of type: string
         Oh Yeah
 ```